Antihyperglycaemic Agents Used for Type 2 Diabetes

 Professional Reference articles are designed for health professionals to use.
-They are written by UK doctors and are based on research evidence, UK and European Guidelines.
+They are written by UK doctors and based on research evidence, UK and European Guidelines.
 You may find the Type 2 Diabetes Treatment article more useful, or one of our other health articles.

 See also the separate Management of Type 2 Diabetes article.

 Oral hypoglycaemic agents are the group of drugs that may be taken singly or in combination to lower the blood glucose in type 2 diabetes.
 Type 2 diabetes can be due to increased peripheral resistance to insulin or to reduced secretion of insulin.
 They should be used together with changes in diet and lifestyle to achieve good glycaemic control and it is customary to monitor such changes for three months before considering medication.
 Oral hypoglycaemic agents are not usually used in type 1 diabetes but metformin may be of use in combination with insulin for overweight people with type 1 diabetes.

 Blood glucose-lowering therapy

 In adults with type 2 diabetes, measure HbA1c levels at: